erikr/erikr/posts/10-tips-leading-data-teams.md

 My reports gave me permission to share our retro notes with anyone else in the company.
 The Notion pages were accessible by anyone with a Prometheus login.
 I occasionally sent retro notes to our CSO, CEO, or DSE Advisors so they had a sense of "boots on the ground", but most of the utility was within our team.

 Your team members do not just want to "be heard".
-They want to see their managers act on their suggestions and solve problems.
+They want their boss to act on their suggestions and solve problems.
 I prioritized acting on what I learned in retros.
 We changed many team norms - such as Git branch management - as a result.

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
-If your corporate culture has issues with these factors, you have bigger problems that are not solved by a popular management framework or 1-on-1 template.
+If your corporate culture is lacking in these areas, you have bigger problems that won't be solved by a popular management framework or 1-on-1 template.

 ## 3. Pay CROs, consultants, and vendors for deliverables, not time.